Skip to content

 Area of study

-Engineering, math, and computers programs
+Engineering, math & computers programs

 Have you ever dreamed of becoming a scientist who solves the world’s greatest challenges?
 Or maybe you seek to uncover and understand the material world around us.
 Are you interested in design and bringing your creativity to life?
 Then a program in engineering, math, or computers might be the perfect fit for you!
 At UT, you’ll study under expert faculty in state-of-the-art facilities and work alongside researchers at world-renowned labs like Oak Ridge National Laboratory.